suchyta1/Valarauko/README.md

-# Valarauko -- Super-parallel DES coadd implementation of Balrog.
+# Valarauko

 > The last etymology, appearing in the invented languages Quendi and Eldar, derives Balrog as the Sindarin translation of the Quenya form Valarauko (Demon of Might).
 > This etymology was publishe in The Silmarillion.

+Contained here is python code to intended to run [Balrog](https://github.com/emhuff/Balrog) en-masse over DES coadds.

 ## Generating simulation positions